 How Can I Tell If It Is Fully Synthetic?

-Let me start off by saying, Mercedes Benz oil standards are a load of crap.
+Let me start off by saying, Mercedes Benz oil standards are pointless.

 Firstly, they have only tested 1% of all of the oils available so even they don’t know what oils are OK to use.